-CDOT Procedural Directive 513.1 - Construction Project Specifications (CDOT, 2016) states that the Standards and Specifications Unit is to review and approve all new Project Special Provisions and newly revised Project Special Provisions that contain significant changes and initiate a formal review process when necessary.
+CDOT Procedural Directive 513.1 - Construction Project Specifications (2), states that the Standards and Specifications Unit is to review and approve all new Project Special Provisions and newly revised Project Special Provisions that contain significant changes, and initiate a formal review process when necessary.
 The Standards and Specifications Unit should be given at least two weeks to review proposed Project Special Provisions before they are incorporated into the construction project documents for advertisement.

-The CDOT Specification Committee (described in Procedural Directive 513.1 [CDOT, 2016]) assists the Standards and Specifications Unit with the review and development of formal specification changes that may be controversial or have a significant impact on the highway construction industry.
+The Specification Committee [described in Procedural Directive 513.1 (2)] assists the Standards and Specifications Unit with the review and development of formal specification changes that may be controversial or have a significant impact on the highway construction industry.

-17.2.3.2 Liquidated Damages, Penalties, and Incentives
+16.1.3.2 Liquidated Damages, Penalties, and Incentives

-Specifications that assess penalties to the Contractor should not be used.
+Do not use specifications that assess penalties to the Contractor.
 The only deductions that can be made from monies due the Contractor are:

-- Liquidated damages based on additional engineering costs to CDOT. - Incentives and disincentives based on either the quality of the work or incurred road user costs. - Price adjustments based on the quality of the work.
+- Liquidated damages based on additional engineering costs to the Department. - Incentives/disincentives based on either the quality of the work or incurred road user costs. - Price adjustments based on the quality of the work.